kounkou/kounkou.github.io/_posts/2022-02-03-mathematical-proofs.md

 ## Induction

+Mathematical induction is a prood technic, that demonstrates that a statement holds for all natural numbers N (0, 1, 2, 3, ...)
+To prove a statement by induction, there are 2 steps to follow :

-1. Prove that the statement stands for the Base case.
+1. Prove that the statement holds for the Base case.
-2. Prove that the statement stands for the case k + 1.
+2. Prove that the statement holds for the case k + 1.

 Example :